Grants to pay off student loans

 IHS Loan Repayment Program

-For two years of service in American Indian and Alaska Native areas, the IHS Loan Repayment Program can give out grants to pay off up to $40,000 of your eligible student loans.
-Plus, you may be able to keep working for more than two years to pay off all your student loan debt.
+For two years of service in American Indian and Alaska Native areas, the IHS Loan Repayment Program gives out grants to pay off up to $50,000 of your eligible student loans.
+Plus, you may be able to extend your contract for more than two years to pay off all your student loan debt.

 Grants for teachers